Fair GANs through model rebalancing for extremely imbalanced class distributions: Methodology

-To evaluate the fairness of the generative model for different classes or demographic subgroups, we utilize a fairness discrepancy metric.
-The metric was first proposed by \cite{choi2020fair} and can be mathematically formulated as follows,
+\paragraph{Fairness Measure} To evaluate the fairness of the generative model for different classes or demographic subgroups, we utilize a fairness discrepancy metric.
+The metric was first proposed by \cite{choi2020fair} to measure the discrepancy between the expected marginal likelihoods of $d$ as per $p_{ref}$ and $p_{\theta}$.
+It can be mathematically formulated as follows,

-In this work, we simplify this notion of fairness by eliminating the need for a reference dataset.
-We simply state that all demographic subgroups should be equally likely to occur.
+Like before, we eliminate the reference dataset in the metric by stating that all classes should be equally likely to occur.
 This simplifies the way the fairness of the GAN model is calculated while also negating the need for a real reference dataset.
 Equation \ref{eq:fairness-metric} shows the updated fairness metric after incorporating this.

 We compute the metric using Monte Carlo averaging.
 In our experiments, we have averaged this for 5 different evaluation sets consisting of 10,000 randomly drawn samples.